 Healthy St. Mary's 2026 is the product of HSMP members' collaborative strategic planning effort.
 I invite you to immerse yourself in this document.
-Each priority health area identifies objectives for improving the health of our community members.
+Each priority health area identifies objectives for improving health for our community members.
 Example strategies are also suggested that could help us as a county achieve those objectives.
 The strategies range from actions that can be taken by an HSMP action team, an individual organization, or any motivated community member.

 This document is a roadmap for our community.
 A challenge for us to improve the health of our population.
 I encourage residents and organizations in our community to align their own efforts where feasible with the Healthy St. Mary's 2026 objectives.
-HSMP members and others are already working together to achieve the vision of better health that this document envisions.
-I implore our whole community to help make this vision of better health and well-being in St. Mary's into a reality in the years ahead.
+HSMP members and others are already working together to achieve the vision of better health outlined in this plan.
+I implore our whole community to help make this vision of better health and well-being in St. Mary's into a reality during the years ahead.

-Meenakshi G. Brewster, M.D.

-St. Mary's County Health Officer, St. Mary's County Health Department
+Meenakshi G. Brewster, MD, MPH St. Mary's County Health Officer